AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 **Preparing for the journey: part 2**

->*Having packed, he strapped on his armour.
+>*Having packed, he strapped on his armour made from Angu-LAHR steel.
 It was magical armour that shone with colour and power.*

-So now we have an input with some validation attached.
-But face it, going to a form with only empty inputs on it will make even the most sane person reach for the chainsaw so it really, really needs a label.
+We now have an input with some validation attached.
+But face it, come face to face with the Monster of UnkownInput will make even the most brave warrior tremble so it really, really needs a label.

-**NOTE:** *a11y also really really thinks a form needs a label, by the way.
-Not providing well formed labels for your will really impede some users from using your forms.
+**NOTE:** *a11y also really really thinks an input needs a label, by the way.
+Omitting well formed labels for your inputs will really impede some users from using your forms.
 This article will not focus very deeply on a11y to avoid making an already complex matter even more so.
 But look out for some articles on this in future.*